Sten Sture the Elder: Death and aftermath

 On his way back from Denmark, Sture fell ill and died on 14 December 1503.
 Bishop Hemming Gadh, who accompanied Sture on the journey, alerted Svante Nilsson at Stegeborg Castle.
 Sture's widow, Ingeborg Tott, who at the time was in control of the Stockholm garrison, was only presented with the news of her husband's death once Svante Nilsson had reached Stockholm.
 She was persuaded to turn over Stockholm Castle and received Häme Castle in Finland as compensation.

 Sture had no legitimate children from his marriage with Ingeborg Tott, only a daughter born out of wedlock, Birgitta, who became a nun in Vadstena Abbey.
 The male line of the old Sture family, the Tre Sjöblad family, died out with Sten Sture.
 His closest relatives and heirs were his deceased sister's, the house of Vasa, and his nephew Erik Johansson Vasa, a knight and member of the Privy Council, inherited Sture's extensive personal domains in Södermanland and Uppland.
-Erik Johansson's son, the future King Gustav I of Sweden had been born a few years before Sten's death.
+Erik Johansson's son, the future King Gustav Vasa of Sweden had been born a few years before Sten's death.
 However, Erik Johansson was described by his contemporaries as a simpleminded and brutal man, prone to violent outbursts and on more than one occasion charged with manslaughter, and lacked the political skill of his uncle Sten Sture.

 Regent Sten was succeeded by his colleague from the Privy Council and former enemy Svante Nilsson, of the Natt och Dag family, as regent.
 Svante Nilsson's son and successor, Sten Sture the Younger, later chose to adapt the Sture name for political purposes, despite only being distantly related.